bsantacruz-code/PC-Def-Daemonset-Updater/README.md

 Note: If you want you can use the pre-builded docker image located in DockerHub repo: bsantacruz/alpine-kubectl

 ## Deploying Updater into K8S Cluster

+**Disclaimer: Take into account that CronJob schedule is given in UTC time, adjust that parameter**

 1. Connect to your cluster and create the RBAC resources needed to interact with daemonsets in 'twistlock' namespace.